santunioni/ThrottledAPI/README.md

     FirstQuestion: What type of limiter should I choose?
     FirstQuestion --> FirstCondition

-    FirstCondition: Limitting depends on resources other\nthan Request object from Starlette?
+    FirstCondition: Limiting depends on resources other\nthan Request object from Starlette?
     FirstCondition --> FastAPILimiter: yes
     FirstCondition --> MiddlewareLimiter : no
     FastAPILimiter --> SecondQuestion